-Interactive Map: Tracking Global Hunger and Food Insecurity
+Interactive Map: Tracking World Hunger and Food Insecurity

 Hunger is still one the biggest—and most solvable—problems in the world.

 Every day, more than 700 million people (8.8% of the world’s population) go to bed on an empty stomach, according to the UN World Food Programme (WFP).

 The WFP’s HungerMap LIVE displayed here tracks core indicators of acute hunger like household food consumption, livelihoods, child nutritional status, mortality, and access to clean water in order to rank countries.

 After sitting closer to 600 million from 2014 to 2019, the number of people in the world affected by hunger increased during the COVID-19 pandemic.